 1️⃣ Public blockchain

-Like the Bitcoin blockchain, public blockchains are unrestricted with no particular entry requirements.
-Which means that anyone with a strong enough computer can become a functioning part of the network.
+Like the Bitcoin blockchain, public blockchains are unrestricted with no particular entry requirements other than hardware.
+Anyone with enough disk space on their computer can become a functioning part of the network, and the more people join the network, the stronger the network’s security.

 2️⃣ Private blockchain

-A blockchain works as a chain of blocks that stores all types of information; we can refer to it as a database containing the history of every transaction.
-It is basically a ledger.
+A blockchain works as a chain of blocks that store all types of information.
+We can refer to it as a database containing the history of every transaction — a ledger.

-A Transaction initiated between two parties, X and Y
+A transaction is initiated between two parties, X and Y

-A new transaction request certified by the digital signature of X.
+The new transaction request was certified by the digital signature, or private key, of X.

-Transmission of the transaction on all the blockchain network nodes
+The transaction is transmitted across all the blockchain network nodes

-All blockchain verifiers receive a copy of the transaction on their personal computers, called nodes.
+All blockchain verifiers receive a copy of the transaction.
 They verify and validate the transaction details using automatic processing algorithms.

 Placing the transaction in a block

-Transactions, once validated, are compiled in blocks.
-Voluntary blockchain builders called miners forge these blocks.
-Each block has a digital marker (a code, called a hash) from the previous block in the chain, which certifies its validity.
+Once validated, transactions are compiled into blocks created by miners.
+Each block has a digital marker or hash from the previous block in the chain, which certifies its validity.

 Finding the correct hash

-The goal of hashing is to find and validate the specific code or has connected to the block.
-The miner who discovers the correct hash is «rewarded», with cryptocurrency, for example.
+The goal of hashing is to find the code of the next block and validate it.
+The miner who discovers the correct hash is rewarded, typically with cryptocurrency.

 Sending the updated blockchain